ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 3. If the defending player committed any non ∞ speed effects, the attacking player becomes active.
 Otherwise, or after a player passes, all cards and effects in dream are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
 4. End combat, return to the main phase, and the player who was defending becomes the active player.
 Notes:
-- During combat, the floor to speed is 0, any negative speed cards must be accelerated to 0 to be played during combat.
 - You may only attack twice per round.
 - Both attacking and blocking causes units to flip.
 - You cannot attack or block with flipped units.